jshholland/inv.alid.pw/index.md

 <div class="col-md-5">

 ## About me

-In the day, I spend most of my time writing [Puppet] code to deploy software such as [Icinga] and [Drupal].
-At evenings and weekends, I try to improve my [chess] skills, pretend I know what I am doing with a camera (with both terrestrial and celestial subjects) and try to teach myself more languages (both human and computer) than I really have time for.

 I can usually be found on IRC as `dutchie` on [Freenode] and elsewhere, and can be reached by email at <josh@inv.alid.pw>.